Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Training the -DER using CCP

-Inspired by methodology developed by Charisopoulos and Maragos for training morphological perceptrons \cite{charisopoulos_morphological_2017}, we will reformulate the unrestricted optimization problem \eqref{eq:mse} as a constrained DC problem.
-Precisely, let $\xi_i = y_i-\tau^{\ell}(\bx_i)$, for $k=1, \ldots, m$.
-Then, the unrestricted problem \eqref{eq:mse} corresponds to minimizing $\frac{1}{m}\|{\bxi}\|_2^2 $ subject to the constraints $\tau^{\ell}(\bx_i) = y_i-\xi_i$ for all $i=1,\ldots,m$.
-In other words, the $\ell$-DER can be trained by solving the following DCCP problem
+Inspired by the methodology developed by Charisopoulos and Maragos for training morphological perceptrons \cite{charisopoulos_morphological_2017}, we reformulate the unrestricted optimization problem \eqref{eq:mse} as a constrained DC problem.
+Precisely, by setting $\xi_i = y_i-\tau^{\ell}(\bx_i)$, the unrestricted problem \eqref{eq:mse} corresponds to